Giardia in Dogs: Causes, Symptoms and Treatment of Giardia · Kinship

 • Avoid walking your dog in moist areas where other dogs or wildlife may have pooped.

-Can giardia infections recur?
+Can Giardia infections recur?

 Yes, dogs can easily reinfect themselves with giardia.
 That's why it's important to thoroughly clean all the areas your dog may have touched.

-Is giardia more common in puppies?
+Is giardiasis more common in puppies?

 Because their immune systems aren't as developed as older dogs, puppies are more likely to contract Giardia.

-Yes, the giardia vaccine can keep your dog from getting sick.
+Yes, the Giardia vaccine can keep your dog from getting sick.
 Ask your veterinarian if it's right for your pup.

-Can I get giardia from my dog?
+Can I get giardiasis from my dog?

 It’s possible but unlikely.
-There are several kinds of giardia and dogs are most commonly infected with a variant that doesn’t infect humans.
+There are several kinds of Giardia and dogs are most commonly infected with a variant that doesn’t infect humans.

 References